raghunarasimhamurthy/Linux/README.md

 ## Ubuntu - Terminal scroll issue : ubuntu clear command does not initialize scrollbar
 * What you want is to type CTRL+L instead of clear.
 This will send a "Form Feed" to the terminal.
 Basically it will move everything up the height of the terminal window clearing the screen without affecting your scrollback.

+## Deamon
+* A daemon (also known as background processes) is **a Linux or UNIX program that runs in the background**.
+Almost all daemons have names that end with the letter "d".
+For example, httpd the daemon that handles the Apache server, or, sshd which handles SSH remote access connections.
+Linux often start daemons at boot time.